charleslbryant/going-agile/building.md

 * Release Failed
 * Release Cancelled

+Move work item to:

-Work item in development and assigned to branch creator when branch created.
+* Development and assigned to branch creator when branch created.

-Work item in verification doing and assigned to pull request creator when pull request created.
+* Verification doing and assigned to pull request creator when pull request created.

-Work item in verification done when pull request succeeded.
+* Verification done when pull request succeeded.

-Work item in validation doing when test started.
+* Validation doing when test started.

-Work item in validation done when test succeeded.
+* Validation done when test succeeded.

-Work item in UAT doing when release to UAT environment succeeded.
+* UAT doing when release to UAT environment succeeded.

-Work item in Release doing when release to stagging environment succeeded.
+* Release doing when release to stagging environment succeeded.

-Work item in Release done when release to production environment succeeded.
+* Work item in Release done when release to production environment succeeded.

-Bugs are created and assigned to process owner on failure, only one per work item, no duplicates.
-If we failed the build today, only need one build bug in WIP for the work item.
+On failure, a bug is created, assigned to process owner, and linked to failing work item.
+Only one bug per failure is created, no duplicates.
+If multiple work items are included in a failure, link all related work items \(e.g. release fails while releasing multiple work items\).

 Cancel is user initiated stop of process.
 Abort is system initiated stop of process \(e.g. timeout\).

 {tfsUrl}/{collection}/{project}/\_apps/hub/ms.vss-servicehooks-web.manageServiceHooks-project

-Use ocelot gateway like envoy, itsio, ambassador, and statsd
+Use ocelot gateway like envoy, itsio, ambassador, and statsd.
+A .Net Core sidecar to provide unobtrusive observability of running containers.